Let’s face it. It’s not always easy to fit in family, home and work into everyday life.

 Sometimes, you can find ways to marry the two to make life easier.
 For example, if I know I want to spend time with my husband and children, then I make sure we’re actually together.
 But since our housework still needs done, we can plan on times to work together – whether we spend 20 minutes folding and putting away clean laundry together, or getting to visit while cleaning up dinner dishes.

-Trying to create balance
+3 ways to try to create balance

 Practically speaking, though, if you’re still dreaming of ways to find balance – even though you know it’s a fantasy – here are 3 suggestions to help: